15 Astrophotography Competitions (and 5 Contests) to Enter in 2025

 Prizes include cash and astro gear.

-Fornax make some of the best astrophotography mounts.
+Fornax make some of the best astrophotography telescopes.

 Other Astrophotography Contests